Mitch-4/ShambaSecure/README.md

 ### 2️⃣ Create a virtual environment
 python -m venv venv
-venv\Scripts\activate  # On Windows
-source venv/bin/activate  # On Mac/Linux
+Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass venv\Scripts\Activate.ps1  # On Windows source venv/bin/Activate.ps1 # On Mac/Linux

 ---

-### 3️⃣ Install depemdencies
+### 3️⃣ Install dependencies
 pip install -r requirements.txt

 ---

-### 4️⃣ Set up Firebase Admin SDK
-Go to Firebase Console
-Create a project → Enable Email Link (passwordless sign-in) under Authentication Generate a service account key (JSON) and place it in the backend directory Rename it to firebase_key.json

----

-### 5️⃣Create a .env file
-FIREBASE_CREDENTIALS=firebase_key.json
-FLASK_ENV=development
-SECRET_KEY=your_secret_key

----

-### 6️⃣ Run the Flask app
+### 4️⃣ Run the Flask app
 flask run or python app.py

 ---

-### 7️⃣Once the backend is running locally, the frontend can now connect to it.
+### 5️⃣Once the backend is running locally, the frontend can now connect to it.
 Open a new terminal tab/window
-Go to the frontend (cd prototype-frontend)
+Go to the frontend (cd prototype-frontend) Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass npm install
 Start it with (npm run dev)
+Then click the link- local: (link)

 ---